 Reasons for take down can include:

-If you think this is the case, please contact the university.
-You can get in touch by e-mail (firstname.lastname@example.org); by telephone (024 7765 7882); or by writing to The Archivist, Coventry University Library, Frederick Lanchester building, Gosford Street, Coventry, CV1 5DD.
-An online form to make a take down request will be available soon.
+If you think this is the case, please use our online form to make a take down request.
+You can also contact the university by e-mail (email@example.com); by telephone (024 7765 7882); or by writing to The Archivist, Coventry University Library, Frederick Lanchester building, Gosford Street, Coventry, CV1 5DD.

 Whatever method is used you should include any relevant evidence.
 This could include information such as: